 Need a place to stay in Guwahati?

-I stayed there 3 times when I was in the North East India and it’s honestly divine.
-You get your own bedroom (which fits three), a private sitting room, complimentary breakfast and Assamese tea!
+I stayed there 3 times when I was in North East India and it’s honestly divine.
+You get your own bedroom (which fits three), a private sitting room, complimentary breakfast, and Assamese tea!

 Heading around Guwahati?

 Guwahati was one of my favourite cities to visit in North East India.
 Sure, it’s just a gateway for many but I would definitely encourage you to stick around and explore!

 After your visit to Kamakhya Temple, you could visit Bashishta Temple which is located in the middle of the Brahmaputra River.
 You’ll need to catch a ferry but it’s definitely worth seeing.

 Or, you could sail on the holy river via a relaxing river cruise!
 Alfresco Grand has an amazing selection of cruises that you can take with dinner.
 Click here for my full review.